biocore/qiime/doc/scripts/process_sff.rst

 **Description:**

-This script converts a directory of sff files into FASTA and QUAL files.
+This script converts a directory of sff files into FASTA, QUAL and flowgram files.

-This script requires that 454's off-instrument apps (sffinfo, sfffile) are in your path.

 **Usage:** :file:`process_sff.py [options]`